olaurino/mapping-vodml/004-normative.md

 for each type, but these only store elements defined on that type;
 sub-types have a foreign key to their parent and to retrieve a complete subtype this pointer must be followed, possibly recursively until the ultimate super-type.
-Tools such as Hibernate [7] provide explicit support for these inheritance mapping patterns, and we point the reader to their documentation for more information.
+Tools such as Hibernate [@orm] provide explicit support for these inheritance mapping patterns, and we point the reader to their documentation for more information.